 I am not advocating sitting on a bench waiting for the God bus to pull up.
 I’m referring to laying out our lives according to what we want when we want it.
 If we do that, we may not be open to (or even recognize) the presence of “other.”
 Milan Kundera has written about God surprising us in the form of a baby in a bulrush basket floating down the Nile.
 You don’t expect it, but it happens.

 I come across this question all the time in social media.
 People like to talk about taking charge of their lives and not bending to the will of others or society.
 But if there is a plan, an order, a logos at work in the world, where do you draw the line between waiting around for the bus to pull up and so much planning that you get in the way of your destiny?
 Is there a destiny?
 If so, what is it?
 These are dangerous questions, because if our destiny is to be happy, that could take a thousand forms.

 I doubt Marissa was destined to be a CEO.
 Something about her wants to succeed.
 The question is, at what?

-Haven’t had enough?
-Go to Robert Brancatelli and vote for your favorite character.
+Want more?
+Go to Robert Brancatelli.
+The Brancatelli Blog is a member of The Free Media Alliance.
 For books like The Gringo and Laura Fedora, Amazon.
 Stay tuned for Nine Lives and let me know if you’d like a review copy (“The main difference between a cat and a lie is that a cat only has nine lives,” Mark Twain).
-Note to self: a good name for a document shredder company: Paper Cut…!
+Note to self: a good name for a document shredder company: Paper Cut!